Estimation of smooth functionals of covariance operators: jackknife bias reduction and bounds in terms of effective rank: Concentration of smooth functionals of sample covariance operator

-In this section, we derive several concentration bounds for functionals of sample covariance $\hat \Sigma$ playing a basic role in the proofs of the main results.
-In particular, we need the bounds on the $L_p$-norms $\|f(\hat \Sigma)-{\mathbb E}f(\hat \Sigma)\|_{L_p}$ for all $p\geq 1$ that imply concentration with exponential tails of $f(\hat \Sigma)$ around its expectation.
-We also need similar concentration bounds for the remainder of Taylor expansion $S_f(\Sigma,\hat \Sigma-\Sigma)$ for a smooth functional $f.$ Some concentration inequalities of this type have been previously obtained in \cite{Koltchinskii_2017, Koltchinskii_Zhilova_19} in the case of sample covariances in Hilbert spaces.
+In this section, we derive several concentration bounds for functionals of sample covariance $\hat \Sigma_n$ playing a basic role in the proofs of the main results.
+In particular, we need the bounds on the $L_p$-norms $\|f(\hat \Sigma_n)-{\mathbb E}f(\hat \Sigma_n)\|_{L_p}$ for all $p\geq 1$ that imply concentration with exponential tails of $f(\hat \Sigma_n)$ around its expectation.
+We also need similar concentration bounds for the remainder of Taylor expansion $S_f(\Sigma,\hat \Sigma_n-\Sigma)$ for a smooth functional $f.$ Some concentration inequalities of this type have been previously obtained in \cite{Koltchinskii_2017, Koltchinskii_Zhilova_19} in the case of sample covariances in Hilbert spaces.
 Here we extend these results to general Banach spaces and, in fact, we also simplify their proofs.
-Moreover, the inequalities we obtain easily imply concentration inequalities for $\|\hat \Sigma-\Sigma\|$ initially proved in \cite{Koltchinskii_Lounici} (also significantly simplifying their proofs).
+Moreover, the inequalities we obtain easily imply concentration inequalities for $\|\hat \Sigma_n-\Sigma\|$ initially proved in \cite{Koltchinskii_Lounici} (see also \cite{Adamczak} for another proof).
+General results on concentration of smooth functions of r.v. satisfying Sobolev type inequalities are presented in \cite{Adamczak_Wolff}.